zulip/zulip-gci/tasks/interactive-bots.md

 *Completion criteria:* Mentors will check that the links bot was properly set up.

 ### Task Type C: Create an interactive bot

+We recommend claiming one of these tasks after completing Task Type A and Task Type B.

 Let *feature* be the feature mentioned in the task that brought you here.